 A cat is a natural predator for a rat, especially for small rats.

 Not only will a cat chase all rodents away, but it will also spray the entire garage to mark out its territory!
 A rat will likely avoid the garage unless it is the last resort.

 After all, cats eat rats, which is another reason you should not consider using rat poison.

 How do I keep rats out of my garage?

 The only cost-free way of keeping rats out of your garage is by keeping away any food and water sources.
 If you store any pet food or trash cans in the garage, it is best if you find new storage for them.
-You can keep the trash outside and the pet food in another room with no entry point at all for any rodents and pests as well.
+You can keep the trash outside and the pet food in another room with no entry point for any rodents and pests.
 Once the food and water sources are eliminated, rats will have little reason for being in your garage.
-The other thing you need to do is to seal all gaps and cracks on the walls, ceiling, or the garage door with a material they cannot chew.
+You need to seal all gaps and cracks on the walls, ceiling, or garage door with a material they cannot chew.
 Having a clean garage with no entry point for rats will keep out the rats.

 How do rats get in the garage?

 Rats invade your home or garage through ground vents, pipes, and cracks on the garage wall, roof, and ceiling.
 The door bumper on the garage door is also an entry point for rats.

 How do you know if a rat is aggressive?

 In normal circumstances, rats are afraid of humans, but some have developed resistance and aggression and show signs of attacking.
 We all expect a rat to run and hide while you are around, but an aggressive rat will stay put or go about its business.
 If a rat behaves like this or comes towards where you are rather than hiding, it is highly likely to be aggressive.